hipe/tmx/snag/doc/issues/032-the-find-narrative.md

 does not simply walk in and out of mordor.

-Never ever do we result in an invalid value, but as such never ever can we deterministicly expect that a method call will always result in a valid value.
+Never ever do we result in an invalid value, but as such never ever can we deterministically expect that a method call will always result in a valid value.
 Each accessor method ("") must be able to follow one of two paths, one when valid and one when not.